towersvault/shinpokered/README.md

 - Added a sfx and symbol for the color correction
 - DelayFrame now manualy calls VBlank if it runs while the LCD is disabled
 - White 1-frame flash on battle load (affecting DMG and GBC modes) as been removed
+- White 1-frame flash on map load (affecting DMG and GBC modes) as been removed

 #Bugfixes